masum184e/handbook/web/javascript.md

 ## Runtime Behavior

+### First-class Functions
-**First-class Functions:** Functions are treated like any other variable—they can be passed as arguments, returned from other functions, and stored in variables.
+Functions are treated like any other variable—they can be passed as arguments, returned from other functions, and stored in variables.

 ```js
 const sayHi = () => console.log("Hi");